Marlins vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Marlins vs. Rangers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Marcus Semien and the Texas Rangers will see Jesus Luzardo starting for the Miami Marlins on Friday at 8:05 PM ET.
+Adolis Garcia and the Texas Rangers hit the field against Luis Arraez and the Miami Marlins at Globe Life Field on Saturday, at 4:05 PM ET.

-The Rangers are the favorite in this one, at -140, while the underdog Marlins have +115 odds to upset.
-The over/under is 8.5 runs for the matchup (with -110 odds on the over and -110 odds on the under).
+The Rangers are -135 moneyline favorites in this matchup with the Marlins (+115).
+The over/under is 8 runs for the matchup (with -120 odds to go over and +100 odds to go under).

 Rep your team with officially licensed Marlins gear!
 Head to Fanatics to find jerseys, shirts, and much more.